thucdev/LearnIt-FE/README.md

-# Trello clone with ThucDo
+# Create an app to track your progress when you learn something with ThucDev

 This project was bootstrapped with [Create React App]